jazzfan2/text2troff/README.md

 # How to Use Your Project:
 See the manpages included in this repository

+The program code of all three programs will be committed very soon.

 # Author:
 Written by Rob Toscani (rob_toscani@yahoo.com).